cyberphone/doc/payments/spc-security-model.md

 - Potentially brittle due to the complex server arrangement required.

 ## Comparison With EMV
+Apart from the fact that EMV is the "Gold Standard" for payments in the *physical world*, there are other factors to consider when introducing a new method for *on-line payments*.

 The following are the primary differences with EMV and SPC:
 - **Merchant**s are "Galvanically Isolated" from the